 Accounting for Seam Allowances

 In sewing and garment construction, accounting for seam allowances is critical.
-Seam allowances are the extra fabric added beyond the cutting line to allow for seams.
-These allowances must be factored into the measurements to ensure that the finished garment fits correctly.
-Standard seam allowances vary depending on the type of garment and the sewing technique used.
-It's important to research and understand the appropriate seam allowances for your project.
+Even so, standard seam allowances vary depending on the type of garment and the sewing technique used.
+Plus, seam allowances are the extra fabric added beyond the cutting line to allow for seams.
+Consider this: these allowances must be factored into the measurements to confirm that the finished garment fits correctly. you'll want to research and understand the appropriate seam allowances for your project.

 The Importance of Pre-Washing Fabric